Harley Crankcase Lapping Tool and Usage

 The expansion collars are tightened/loosened with appropriate-sized spanners.

-When you buy a Harley Crankcase Lap tool, you get two different size pilots, three different size lap heads, a crank handle, and spanner wrench to tighten and loosen the lap head collars.
+A Harley Crankcase Lap Tool Kit will include two different size pilots, three different size lap heads, a crank handle, and spanner wrench to tighten and loosen the lap head collars.

 Lap Tool In Use

-Part of the rebuild on this 900cc Ironhead Sportster included lapping the pinion shaft bearing race and refitting the pinion roller bearings.
+Part of this Ironhead Bottom End Overhaul included lapping the pinion shaft bearing race and refitting pinion roller bearings.

-The line-lapping procedure will check case alignment, as well as remove any traces of wear at the sides of roller paths.
+The line-lapping procedure verifies case alignment, as well as removing any traces of wear at the sides of roller paths.

 Line Lapping vs Line Boring